13 Everyday Phrases That Actually Came From Shakespeare

 In “The Merry Wives Of Windsor,” Falstaff refuses to lend Pistol any money.
 Pistol retorts, “Why, then the world’s mine oyster, which I with sword will open” (Act 2, Scene 2).

-Since Falstaff won’t help Pistol financially, he vows to obtain his fortune using violent means.
+Since Falstaff won’t help him financially, Pistol vows to obtain his fortune using violent means.

 We’ve dropped the angry undertones for modern use.